emetsger/osf-rdf-archived/src/site/markdown/index.md

   * [Javadoc](http://emetsger.github.io/osf-rdf/1.0.0-SNAPSHOT/apidocs/index.html)

 ## Shortcomings

 This library is a work-in-progress, and does not cover every imaginable use case when mapping Java domain models to RDF.
 Furthermore, this library supports a specific domain model and is not generally applicable to arbitrary domains.
+Finally, if the developer does not have access to the source code of the model being annotated, this annotation module is not very useful at this point, due to limitations on where the annotated elements may appear (e.g. a `@OwlIndividual` is a class-level annotation only).

 ## Annotations